Jonathon55/nhl-challenge/README.md

 - Configurable Environments
 - Add much more comments, and functional level documentation
 - Modularize Better
+- More time to review own code
+- Functionality to interact with DB
+- Better, functional logging

 ## Run tests
 This will run jest tests: